prisma/prisma1/docs/1.1/03-Tutorials/04-Cluster-Deployment/01-Digital-Ocean-(Docker-Machine).md

 In this tutorial, you will learn how to create a Prisma [cluster](!alias-eu2ood0she) on Digital Ocean and deploy your Prisma services to it.

 [Digital Ocean](https://www.digitalocean.com/) is an easy-to-use provider of virtual servers.
-They offer different computation units, called [Droplets](https://www.digitalocean.com/products/droplets/).
+They offer configurable compute units of various sizes, called [Droplets](https://www.digitalocean.com/products/droplets/).

 <InfoBox>